 A: If you're losing a lot of egg white when you try to peel hard-boiled eggs, the problem is not related to the breed you have, so choose your favorite!

 What causes the difficulty peeling is the freshness of your eggs, believe it or not.
 Fresh eggs are difficult to peel, and the eggs you are getting at home now are very fresh indeed.
 The problem--if having fresh eggs can be regarded as a problem!--is that what peels easily are old eggs.
-What you were getting at the grocery store were very old, sometimes be a month or more old.
+The eggs you were getting at the grocery store were very old, sometimes a month or more old.
 As eggs age, some of the moisture from inside the egg evaporates, so there is more room between the membrane and the cooked egg, resulting in an easier to peel egg when it is boiled.
-So, when I make devilled eggs, for example, I always use my oldest eggs.
-For egg salad, appearance doesn't matter quite so much, but it will still be an easier experience if the eggs you use are a couple weeks old rather than trying to use this morning's freshest eggs! use your freshest for sunny side up, or over easy... or baking, or poaching, or sharing... the problem is keeping those delicious eggs around long enough that you have some older eggs to boil.
+So, when I make deviled eggs, for example, I always use my oldest eggs.
+For egg salad, appearance doesn't matter quite so much, but it will still be an easier experience if the eggs you use are a couple weeks old rather than trying to use this morning's freshest eggs!
+Use your freshest for sunny side up, or over easy... or baking, or poaching, or sharing... the problem is keeping those delicious eggs around long enough that you have some older eggs to boil.

-Another thing you can so is add a little baking soda to the water you use to cook your eggs; use a teaspoon or so in your water.
+Another thing you can do is add a little baking soda to the water you use to cook your eggs; use a teaspoon or so in your water.
 This isn't something I like to do, because it makes the eggs smell extra sulfury... but if you're desperate, it may be something you want to try.
 Eggs cooked this way are easier to peel.
 And here's one last tip about hard boiled eggs: don't actually boil them.
 Boiling the eggs means you are more likely to get those unsightly green rings around the yolks.

 The green yolk rings happen because when your egg gets too hot, the iron in the yolk reacts with the sulfur in the white to produce an unappetizing, greenish grey substance called ferrous sulfide.
 That substance turns your beautiful orange yolks very ugly!
 Not to mention that overcooking hard boiled eggs can make the whites rubbery and tough, too.